Here we share some essential etiquettes, customs, and cultural and civic practices in Japan to prepare you for your adventure.

 To begin, mask-wearing can be traced back to the early years of the 20th century, when a rampant of influenza killed millions of people around the world.
 The practice was then carried on as global flu epidemics, air pollutions and other environmental occurrences took place.
 Mask-wearing started off as a prevention measure and became a prevalent habit adopted by the Japanese society.

 Today, masks have even evolved into a multifaceted object.
-A lot of people wear masks to block out the high pollens in spring and to prevent from getting flu in winter months.
+A lot of people wear masks to block out the high pollens in spring and to prevent from getting the flu in winter months.

 9. Nose blowing in public